HcwXd/Interactive-Lab-Hub/Lab 4/README.md

 To build the prototype, we can use 3D printing, laser-cutting acrylic, cardboard, and paper.

 **b. explain the selection.**

+I used cardboard because it is both the most time-efficient and the most cost-effective method.

 ### Part 2.